Mount RipEX2 into cabinet (Section 4.3, “Mounting”).

 The type of antenna best suited for the individual sites of your network depends on the layout of the network and your requirements for signal level at each site.
 Proper network planning, including field signal measurements, should decide antenna types in the whole network.
 The plan will also determine what type of mast or pole should be used, where it should be located and where the antenna should be directed to.

-The antenna pole or mast should be chosen with respect to antenna dimensions and weight, to ensure adequate stability.
+The antenna pole or mast should be chosen with respect to the antenna dimensions and weight, to ensure adequate stability.
 Follow the antenna manufacturer’s instructions during installation.

 The antenna should never be installed close to potential sources of interference, especially electronic devices like computers or switching power supplies.
 A typical example of totally wrong placement is mount a whip antenna directly on top of the box containing all the industrial equipment which is supposed to communicate via RipEX2, including all power supplies.